 Meaning: To eat a snack before a meal to kill hunger pains

-Dentro de una hora comemos con nuestros amigos.
+Dentro de una hora vamos a cenar.
 Pero como tengo mucha hambre, comeré unas galletas saladas para matar el gusanillo.

-(We’re having lunch with our friends in an hour, but since I’m really hungry I’ll eat some crackers to satiate my hunger.)
+(We’re going to have dinner in an hour, but since I’m really hungry I’ll eat some crackers to satiate my hunger.)

 This phrase is said to come from France.
 It originates from a popular belief that there are little worms inside the human stomach that demand food, especially around lunchtime.
 It’s for this reason that aguardiente (a type of liquor) is consumed in the morning to kill them or at least put them to sleep.